Ahmad-Sindi/cpp-algorithms2-16/README.md

-# Algorithm Challenge #16 – Generate All 3-Letter Words (AAA → ZZZ)
+Algorithm Challenge #16 – Print All 3-Letter Words (AAA to ZZZ) --
+🧮 Problem Description
 -
- **Problem Description**
+This program generates and prints every possible 3-letter combination made from uppercase English letters (A to Z).

+The algorithm uses three nested loops, each responsible for one letter of the word:

+1️⃣ First loop → controls the first letter

+2️⃣ Second loop → controls the second letter

+3️⃣ Third loop → controls the third letter

+This produces all combinations from AAA → AAB → ... → ZZX → ZZY → ZZZ, totaling 17,576 words.

+💡 What You’ll Learn
 -
-This program generates and prints all possible 3-letter combinations made from uppercase English alphabet letters (A to Z).

-A total of **17,576 words** are produced using triple nested loops.

-💡 **What You’ll Learn**
---
-- Working with ASCII character ranges
+Working with ASCII character ranges
-- Using nested loops efficiently
+Using nested loops efficiently
-- Building string combinations programmatically
-- Understanding combinatorial generation
+Generating combinatorial sequences
+Pattern construction using characters
-- Writing clean, modular C++ functions
+Clean and modular C++ function design

-🧩 **Example Output**
+🧩 Example Output
 -
 AAA